Addressing the ‘triple threat’ of HIV, teenage pregnancies and gender-based violence

-Title: Strengthening Girls Rights!
-Reproductive Health, Family Planning and HIV prevention for learners, especially girls, in Zambia
+Title: Strengthening Girls’ Rights!
+Reproductive Health, Family Planning and HIV Prevention for Pupils, especially Girls, in Zambia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-The Government of Zambia has committed to provide comprehensive sexuality education (CSE) and sexual and reproductive health (SRH) services to all youth, including through the Eastern Southern Africa (ESA) Commitment.
-However, parents, teachers, health care workers, religious or traditional leaders are often wary of young people accessing information and services on HIV, family planning or GBV, due to social taboos and discriminatory gender norms.
-This is compounded by a lack of appropriate tools for and methods for delivering quality CSE and youth-friendly SRH services.
+The Government of Zambia has committed to expanding sex education and providing young people with comprehensive sexual and reproductive health services.
+However, parents, teachers, health care workers and religious or traditional leaders are often wary of such measures due to social taboos and discriminatory gender norms.
+This is compounded by a lack of appropriate tools and methods for delivering high-quality support in these areas.

-Young people, especially young women and girls, are more able to exercise their rights, make use of counselling services and take action for sexual and reproductive health, HIV prevention and non-violent gender relations.
+Young people, especially young women and girls, are more able to exercise their rights, make use of counselling services and take action on sexual health, family planning, HIV prevention and non-violent gender relations.